paonegri/DSND_Project1/README.md

 ## Installation <a name="installation"></a>

 The code should run with no issues using Python versions 3.x.
-In addition, the code runs using these libraries:
+In addition, the code runs using these packages/libraries:

-1. pandas
+1. Pandas
-2. numpy
+2. Numpy
-3. matplotlib
+3. Matplotlib
-4. plotnine
+4. Plotnine
-5. scikit-learn
+5. Scikit-learn
-6. xgboost
+6. XGBoost

 ## Project Motivation<a name="motivation"></a>